SaraBlalockNg/sarablalockng.github.io/teaching/gramle.md

 - [p]
 ```

 Getting closer, but I still don't have many guesses left.
 I need to change strategies.
 Looking back on my original assumptions, I thought the third segment was nasal because it was light and had formants.
 There's one other segment that does that in English: [h].
 For the final segment, it really does look like voicing in the closure, I don't know why I was so quick to discount that.
 I'll go back and guess [d] since I still don't see bilabial transitions in the formants.
-The only English word that has those for segments in that order is "cowherd."
-I like that because it agrees with my older beleif that the unstressed vowel is centralized.
+The only English word that has those segments in that order is "cowherd."
+I like that because it agrees with my older belief that the unstressed vowel is centralized.

 My fourth guess is